- 1.99% MER rate for bisf houses

 - Aviva Lifestyle Flexible Option for timber weatherboarding detached property

-- More to life Capital Choice Plus Plan for British Steel homes
+- More2Life Capital Choice Plus Plan for British steel homes

-- Nationwide Interest Only Lifetime Mortgage for complex floor beam homes
+- Nationwide Interest Only Lifetime Mortgage for complex floor beams homes

 BISF House equity release

-It is usual to encounter individuals looking for a BISF House equity release, monthly payment lifetime mortgage or lifetime mortgage with flexible drawdown cash release.
-However, Key Solutions like Old Mutual Wealth are keen to see paperwork in the form of bank statements to show your situation.
+It is common to encounter individuals seeking BISF House equity release, a monthly payment lifetime mortgage, or a lifetime mortgage with flexible drawdown cash release; however, Key Solutions like Old Mutual Wealth are keen to see paperwork that shows your personal situation, such as bank statements.

 Retired business owners who may be interested in lifetime mortgages